 - 2 tsp active dry yeast

 - 1 egg

 Put 1 tsp sugar and the yeast into the warm water and stir to mix.

-Measure flour 3 tbsp sugar and the salt into the bowl of a stand mixer, sift together with the whisk, then change to the dough hook.
+Measure 2-1/2 cups flour, 3 tbsp sugar, and the salt into the bowl of a stand mixer, sift together with the whisk, then change to the dough hook.

 Put milk, 3 tbsp butter, diced, in a small saucepan.
 Heat on low stirring frequently until the butter has completely melted.
 The temperature should be no more than 100 degrees.